wasifbaig/MultiChannelChatApp/Readme.txt

+Note : It is a university project.
+We used Node.js, Redis, Html5, CSS3, Javascript, Jquery and Third-parties libraries such as language translator, login from github, facebook and twitter.

-MCCA (Multi Channel Chat Application - with Redis and MongoDb)
+MCCA (Multi Channel Chat Application)

 You can run the code by following below steps,